 Transmission Troubleshooting Guide Step-by-Step

-1. Check Fluid Level
+1. Check the Fluid Level

 2. Read and Clear Transmission Control Unit Fault Codes

 Full MB control unit diagnostics.
-Including Engine, Transmission, ABS, Airbag, SRS, SBC Brakes, ESP, EPS, Air Suspension and more.
+Including Engine, Transmission, ABS, Airbag, SRS, SBC Brakes, ESP, EPS, Air Suspension, and more.

 3. Replace 13 Pin Connector Adapter Plug O-ring

-4. Replace Valve Body
+4. Replace the Valve Body

-If your Mercedes-Benz is equipped with the 722.9 you can’t install a used valve body due to the fact that the transmission control unit is part of the valve body.
+If your Mercedes-Benz is equipped with the 722.9, you can’t install a used valve body because the transmission control unit is part of the valve body.
 You will either need to get a new valve body which gets expensive considering that it will also require programming.
 An alternative solution is to try a Mercedes-Benz 7G 722.9 conductor plate repair service.
-These are independent shops that will take your old 722.9 transmission control module and try to repair it.
+These independent shops will take your old 722.9 transmission control module and try to repair it.

 5. Failed Transmission

-Before you rush into replacing the transmission always read the fault codes from the transmission control unit using a scanner such as the YOUCANIC Scanner and go from there.
+If your transmission has been one of the few that fail, you should consider a remanufactured or used transmission with low miles.
+Before you rush into replacing the transmission, read the fault codes from the transmission control unit using a scanner such as the YOUCANIC Scanner and go from there.